Barcelona Arenas Shopping Centre

 Click on any of the 58 images to open full screen gallery player

-Now the Catalan government (La Generalitad) have plans to transform it into a museum and memorial about repression in Catalunya.
+The Catalan government (La Generalitat) have opened El Modelo as a Museum and Memorial about Repression in Catalunya.
 Right now, it is free entry, and so far, pretty much in the state when it closed as a prison.
 Visits can be booked using the below link.

 Most museums ask you to deposit rucksacks and large bags in the locker area.
 Museums that do not have lockers do not allow entry with large bags but normally allow people inside with small handbags and 10L rucksacks.

-Bicycle anchorage points outside la La Modelo in Carrer de Entenca.
+Bicycle anchorage points outside la El Modelo in Carrer de Entença.

 Access from the ground floor to the first floor is exclusively via stairs, However there is still plenty to see on the ground floor but note that there are some changes in level that involve three or four steps.